particle-iot/docs/src/content/en/shared/firmware.md

 ### zone()

 Set the time zone offset (+/-) from UTC.
-The Spark Core will remember this offset until reboot.
+The device will remember this offset until reboot.

 *NOTE*: This function does not observe daylight savings time.